Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 1. Enables the storage account specified in `config.json` file to host a static website.
 2. Uploads to the blob storage the samples.
+3. Uploads to the blob the output.json.
-3. Prints the URL to access the static website.
+4. Prints the URL to access the static website.

 Requirements: